After 4 months stuck in a South Korean airport this Russian is still not free. But his alternative is far worse - KTVZ

 Too scared to return to Russia, they resorted to sleeping rough at the airport, living on handout meals from the South Korean immigration department.

 Applying for refugee status here could take months or years and in the meantime, Dmitry will need prior approval if he wishes to leave the center and even then he will face a 6:00 p.m. curfew and must take a Covid test at his own expense.
-He will also not be allowed to work for at least six months and possibly much longer.
+He will also not be allowed to work.

 But for Dmitry this semi-existence is better than the alternative — even though he had to leave a wife and 7-year-old son behind in Russia.